 This course will cover the chapters of the text book listed below.
-In addition, two lectures will focus on a few of the important biophysical techniques involving optical microscopy and X-ray imaging used to measure cell properties.
+In addition, two lectures will focus on an introduction to medical physics and an important biophysical technique involving optical spectroscopy and microscopy used to measure cell properties.

 Chapter 1.
 What the ancients knew